ntlprzybysz/synthesis-gui/README.md

 If you're intrested in contributing to the project, want to cite it or find out more about it, please contact its owner, [@stefantaubert](https://github.com/stefantaubert).

 # Viewing and Running Project Locally

+## Prerequisites

+Please make sure that you have installed globally:
+- Python 3.10 for working with Python scripts,
+- pip for installing packages,
+- pyenv for creating a virtual environment.

+## Installation

 1. Create a local copy of the repository on your machine.

 Move to the directory where you want to hold the project.
 Then, to create a local copy of the repository, type in your Terminal window: